GameStop Cyber Monday Deals: 2018 Season Brings Great Opportunities And Attractive Sales

 Digital Trends details that GameStop has a couple of solid gaming console sales in play for Cyber Monday.
 For example, the Sony PlayStation VR Creed: Rise to Glory bundle is $100 off, marked down to $250.
 The Microsoft Xbox One 1TB console with Minecraft Creators is similarly priced with a $100 discount, bringing the cost down to $200.

 According to CNET, GameStop also has an enticing Cyber Monday sale in place for the NintendoSwitch.
 A new unit is marked down $50 to $299.99, plus they are throwing in a $50 GameStop gift card.
-These units are selling quickly, though, so you’ll want to pounce on this one quickly.
+These units are selling quickly, though, so you’ll want to pounce on this one.

 It’s worth noting that there was a bundle that included a $35 Nintendo eShop credit as well, along with the GameStop gift card and reduced console price.
-However, the buzz is that the inventory that included that eShop credit are already sold out.
+However, the buzz is that the inventory that included that eShop credit is already sold out.

 Gamespot notes that this $50 gift card deal is in place for some other units too like the Xbox One and PS4.
 However, the Minecraft Xbox One bundle and Spider-Man PS4 bundles are not included.